leevivian/cs-problem-collection/README.md

 # cs-problem-collection

-This is my ongoing collection of notes for problem solving exercises, written using a notetaking app on the iPad, Notability.
+This is an ongoing collection of my notes for problem solving exercises, handwritten using a notetaking app on the iPad, Notability.

-Although my solutions are not perfect, I've found that thoroughly documenting my thought process, especially through writing rather than typing, has helped to refine my method of tackling problems.
+My solutions are far from perfect, but through this project, I've found that thoroughly documenting my thought process has helped to refine my method of tackling problems.
+Especially since I'm writing these rather than typing!
 The point of these is not to get to a solution as fast as possible, but to take my time and allow myself to struggle through puzzles I haven't had more exposure to.
 In doing so, I solidify my computer science fundamentals - data structures, algorithms, and discrete math.

 I try to document the following elements:
 1. Diagrams of input / expected output - having a visual of the problem to start off with is super helpful